Elektra58/agency-swarm/docs/quick_start.md

       1. **Adjust Tools**: Modify the tools in the `tools` directories of each agent as per your requirements.
       2. **Adjust Instructions**: Modify the agents in the `agents` directories as per your requirements.
-      3. **Run Agency**: Run the `agency.py` file, send your tasks and see how they perfrom.
+      3. **Run Agency**: Run the `agency.py` file, send your tasks and see how they perform.
       4. **Repeat**: Repeat the process until your agents are performing as expected.

     !!! note "Agent Development is an Iterative Process" Right now, all agent development is iterative.
-You will need to constantly monitor and adust your system until it works as expected.
+You will need to constantly monitor and adjust your system until it works as expected.
 In the future, this will become less of a problem, as larger and smarter models are released.

 ## Next Steps